eslicarbazepine (Oral route)

 Chemical Class: Dibenzazepine Carboxamide

 Uses For eslicarbazepine

-Eslicarbazepine is used with other medicines to control partial seizures (convulsions) in the treatment of epilepsy.
+Eslicarbazepine is used alone or together with other medicines to control partial seizures (convulsions) in the treatment of epilepsy.

 Eslicarbazepine belongs to a class of medicines called anticonvulsants.
 It acts in the brain to prevent seizures.
 However, eslicarbazepine cannot cure epilepsy and will only work to control seizures as long as you continue to take it.